olkb/orders/README.md

 Queue positions may increase as RMAs usually get placed at the front of the line.

-We have recently run into an inventory issue regarding the Planck rev6.1 PCB that unfortunately wasn't caught in time.
-The affected orders have the note "contains a backordered item" attached to it.

 If you have any questions about this page or your order, please get in touch via help@olkb.com

-*This page was last updated manually on June 7th, 2021 at 02:25 GMT+1.
+*This page was last updated manually on June 22nd, 2021 at 17:55 GMT+1.
 The Github repo for this page is available here: [https://github.com/olkb/orders](https://github.com/olkb/orders)*

  1. 100006038 contains a GB item.
  2. 100007114 contains a GB item.